Helsinki as a City of Design

 The International Design Foundation's Design Driven City project prolonged the heritage of the design capital year until the end of 2015.
 In September 2016, the City became the first city in the world to appoint a Chief Design Officer.

-The three-year Helsinki Lab project, which was initiated in 2016, makes design know-how, digitality and interaction an even more integral part of the development of the City.
+The Helsinki Lab project, which was initiated in 2016, makes design know-how, digitality and interaction an even more integral part of the development of the City.
 Lab also integrates the City organisation and partners to work together in view of creating a better city and new business operations.

 Helsinki engages in design-related development activities in three sectors: